itsthatguy/avatars-api-middleware/CONTRIBUTING.md

    Use Git's [interactive rebase](https://help.github.com/articles/interactive-rebase) feature to tidy up your commits before making them public.

-   __NOTE__ Before you commit, ensure that the tests are still passing:
+   __NOTE__: Before you commit, ensure that the tests are still passing:
    ```bash
    npm test
    ```